-Some reasons to create a budget
+Why you need to create a budget

-Reason #1: Know your spending by category
+Reason #1: To understand your spending across every category

 The process of breaking down your expenses and spending by category is very enlightening.
 There may be areas that you don’t even think about each month, meaning that whatever you spend in this category is instantly dismissed and forgotten about.
 This can make mentally tracking your finances pretty confusing over the month and lead to bounced checks, overdraft fees, unpaid bills and other financial issues.

-Reason #2: Understand your spending habits
+Reason #2: To understand your spending habits

 Your spending categories tell a very clear story of where your money is going throughout the month.
 Knowledge is power.
 Any frivolous spending will be forced into the open, allowing you to do something about it.